Guney10/Airflow-ETL-Project/README.md

 Login details
 - Username : airflow
 - Password : airflow
+## To stop the containers:
+docker compose down

+This will stop all containers and clean up the resources.
 ## How this all works
 The Airflow DAG performs:
 1. **Extract** : Which fetches data from the COVID-19 API and stores it as a CSV file